-Senior Vice President, Content, Research and Development
+Senior Vice President, Science

 In addition to his state-level work, Stephen also served as President of the Council of State Science Supervisors and a member of the writing team for the College Board’s Standards for College Success Science Standards.
 Most recently, he served on the National Academies of Science’s Committee on Conceptual Framework for New Science Education Standards, which has developed the Framework for K-12 Science Education.
 This document is the basis for the development of the Next Generation Science Standards.
 A native Georgian, Stephen earned a bachelor’s degree in chemistry from North Georgia College and State University, a master’s in science education from the University of West Georgia, and a doctorate of philosophy in chemistry education from Auburn University.

 Stephen, his wife, and two children live in Montgomery County Maryland.